susundberg/pebble-linux-remote/README.md

 INFO:root:Connection ok, entering to active state..
 ```

+When the pebble-app enters connection ok state, it inverts the colors: when connected the background is white, when disconnected the background is black.

-Then check the default.ini for example how to do the key / command configuration.
-When the python script starts up, it sends the configuration to pebble.
-Currently unsubscribing from events requires re-starting the app on the pebble.
+You probably want to modify the default.ini to change the command configuration.
+When the python script starts up, it sends the configuration (what buttons are in use) to pebble.
+Currently unsubscribing from events requires re-starting the app on the pebble (since i did not find a easy way to unsubscribe from click event listener).

-You might want to disable the multi-click handlers to get faster sending of the single click events (pebble must wait for timeout of the second click to determine if its multi or single click).
-Here is the example config:
+You might want to disable the multi-click handlers on some buttons to get faster sending of the single click events (When enabled Pebble must wait after single click for timeout if the second click to happen).

+### Example config:
 ```
 [main]
 device = /dev/rfcomm0